Spring-Fall 2020 Online Courses

-On March 12, we became the first Alliance in North and South America to move our educational program 100% online.
-Our
+On March 12, we became the first Alliance Française in North and South America to move its educational and cultural program 100%

-adult and youth students have been very satisfied and enthusiastic about our virtual French classes—read their testimonials below—and our
+Our adult and youth learners have been very satisfied and enthusiastic about our virtual French classes—read their testimonials below—and

-instructors have been doing incredible work to bring them an immersive and interactive learning experience with all the tools
+our instructors have been doing incredible work to bring them an immersive and interactive learning experience.
+We have shared our expertise

-available.
-We were even featured on the global television channel TV5Monde!
+in webinars organized for other Alliances Françaises and we have even been featured on the global television channel TV5Monde!
 Watch

 it here (in French)!